beaukinstler/flask-based-mood-tracker/README.md

 ## model

-I'm creating this as a recap of the basics learned in a recent session.
+I'm creating this based on my
+example app, which I built to recap of the basics learned in a recent training session.

-The model is esseitnally a Teacher/Student database, with a linking table for the relationships, including a grade in the linking table.
+The model in the example was a Teacher/Student database, with a linking table for the relationships, including a grade in the linking table.

-Since a there can be more than on class taken, the linking table has it's own id as well, that is part of the three-column primary key.
+I'm leaving this README change to document that the base of the app was built on that small project.

 ## config